Cat Doors: Choose the perfect one!

 What makes a cat door different than a dog door?
-Technically, nothing!
-But cat doors are usually rigid flaps, and of course are smaller in size than dog doors.
-Cats can use dog doors, and tiny dogs can use cat doors, it just depends on sizing!
+Technically, not a whole lot!
+Cat doors are usually rigid flaps, and smaller than dogs doors, but logistically they work the same way.
+Cats can use dog doors, and tiny dogs can use cat doors, it's all about the sizing!
+Check out this helpful measurement guide to get the right fit.

-The 4-way locking mechanism can also be incorporated in an electronic pet door.
-In these cases, the 4-way lock will override the electronics.
-If the cat door is set to ‘out only’ your cat will not be able to enter.
-Cat flaps with 4-way locks always have rigid flaps which are necessary for the mechanism to function.
-In general there are no real 4 way locking dog doors as this is something you only find in cat flaps.
+The 4-way locking mechanism can also be incorporated in an electronic cat door.
+In this case, the 4-way lock will override the electronics.
+If the cat door is set to 'out only' your cat will not be able to enter.
+The Cat Mate "Elite" Electronic Cat Door, for example, features a 4-way locking device should you choose to completely lock or unlock the door.
+In general there are no real 4-way locking dog doors as this is something you only find in cat flaps.

-You want to make sure that when you install your cat door, you place it low enough to the ground that your cat will be comfortable getting through even when they get older and less agile.
-You don’t want them to have to jump through!
+You want to make sure that when you install your cat door, you place it low enough to the ground that your cat can comfortably get through even when they get older and less agile.
+You don't want them to have to jump through!